 - Spotlights key federal (nation-wide) themes in resources, benefits and legal protections as well as state-specific information for Massachusetts and Rhode Island, where MLPB does extensive work.

-IMPORTANT: While MLPB will routinely update this content, Digest readers should note the last-reviewed timestamp and click on the hyperlinks to access the most current information.
+IMPORTANT: MLPB will update this content as appropriate, and Digest readers should note the last-reviewed timestamp and click on the hyperlinks to access the most current information.
+In addition, this information is for educational purposes only; nothing in it should be construed as legal advice.

 Feedback?
 Always welcome.

-Just contact Content Lead Franny Zhang at firstname.lastname@example.org.
+Just contact Administrative Manager Meg Baker at email@example.com.

 Please click below to find updates in the relative category.